 Toggle the settings on, then use a friend's iPhone or iCloud.com to look up the device.

-4. Ensure device has network & isn’t in Airplane Mode
+Fix 4.
+Ensure the device has network & isn't in Airplane Mode

 Check that Airplane Mode is off and the phone has either cellular data or Wi-Fi.
 Try switching between Wi-Fi and cellular to rule out a network-specific issue.